sporto/elm-tutorial/090_showing_errors/players_update.md

 ## An alternative approach

-The Elm architecture is flexible, we don't necessary have to return always a tuple with two elements in update.
+The Elm architecture is flexible, we don't necessarily have to return always a tuple with two elements in update.
 So instead of

 ```elm
 update : Action -> UpdateModel -> ( List Player, Effects Action )